The Importance of Strategic Planning

-As we have already commented, strategic thinking is concerned with the what and why of the situation.
-Now we have reached the planning stage, it’s time to focus on the how and when.
+As we have commented strategic thinking is concerned with the what and why of the situation.
+Now you have reached the planning stage, it’s time to focus on the how and when.

-Once you have identified your vision, and confirmed availability of all the required resources, you need to decide how you are going to make it happen.
+Once you have identified your vision and confirmed availability of all required resources you need to decide how you are going to make it happen.
 You also need to ensure you have prepared for every eventuality.